Best 10 Risk Management Solutions For Business (2026)

 2.

-AuditBoard (now operating under the Optro brand) is a cloud-based platform built for internal audit, risk, and compliance teams looking to centralize their GRC workflows.
+Optro is a cloud-based platform built for internal audit, risk, and compliance teams looking to centralize their GRC workflows.
 The platform stands out for its focus on usability, making risk assessment and audit management accessible to teams that want fast adoption without heavy configuration.
 We think it’s a strong contender for audit teams outgrowing spreadsheets.

 Users consistently praise the ease of use and the platform’s focus on internal audit as a discipline.
 The product earns loyalty through continual updates and strong support.
 Users describe it as a time-saver that standardizes risk data across the organization.
 That said, some customer reviews note that the implementation process is heavier than initially expected, and the workstream module has been flagged as an area needing further development.

-We think AuditBoard is a strong choice if your internal audit team is outgrowing spreadsheets or a legacy tool.
+We think Optro is a strong choice if your internal audit team is outgrowing spreadsheets or a legacy tool.
 The interface drives fast adoption across audit and compliance teams, and the continual platform updates reflect a clear product focus.
-The rebrand to Optro is worth noting for procurement teams searching under either name.
+Procurement teams may still find references under the former AuditBoard name.

 Strengths